 - 1. Make a study area available for their child.
 It should be equipped with a table or desk, comfortable hardback chair, good lighting, and quiet surroundings. - 2.
 Have study tools readily available.
 These should include pens, pencils, scissors, ruler, and dictionary. - 3.
 Establish a regular time for homework to be completed each day or evening. - 4.
-Be aware of their child's homework assignments on a daily basis, and help him/her budget time for its completion. - Monitor TV/video game time and community involvement so that they do not interfere with completion of homework assignments. - 6.
+Be aware of their child's homework assignments on a daily basis, and help him/her budget time for its completion. - 5.
+Monitor TV/video game time and community involvement so that they do not interfere with completion of homework assignments. - 6.
 Encourage their child to curtail employment hours and co-curricular activities that may interfere with the completion of homework assignments. - 7.
 Help their child make a systematic, step-by-step approach to completing long-term homework projects, such as term papers, major reports, etc.

 We encourage all concerned persons to work together in support of the adopted homework practices and procedures.
-In addition, each student in grades 2-5 is provided with an agenda book.
-We recommend students record their assignments in their agendas each day.